Sound mixers buying guide

 Consider choosing a mixer with more inputs than you think you'll need.
 This will allow for future system expansion.

-Does your band need several different monitor mixes onstage?
+Does your band need several different monitor mixes?
 Then your mixer should have several monitor/auxiliary outputs.

 Mackie 1402-VLZ4 14-channel mixer.

 Each mixer manufacturer claims that their mic preamps sound best.
 Actually, the differences in sound quality are very slight.

 Some condenser microphones need phantom power to work.
 Most mixers feature a switchable supply of 48-volt phantom power for all the microphone inputs.
 A few mixers let you assign phantom power to individual channels.